 There’s much more to project management than what I could provide in a high-level overview of these PMI process groups.
 For example, change management in itself is a huge topic.
 But by providing this project management overview, I hope I’ve been able to present a good idea of what goes into each of the project management phases.

-– If you’re not a project manager, has my project management overview peaked your interest in project management?
+– If you’re not a project manager, has my project management overview raised your interest in project management?

 – Is there more you’d like to know about any of the project management phases?